ereslibre/applications-in-a-cloud-native-world/src/observability.md

 * *Metrics*: a microservice can expose metrics, so an external orchestrator is able to know if it needs to scale in or out a given microservice based on the demand.

+Also, we have to monitor both the infrastructure (the Kubernetes cluster healthiness), as well as our applications running on top of it.